 BDSM – Otherwise known as bondage and discipline, domination and submission, sadism, and masochism.
 BDSM is all about power between two consenting adults with the submissive doing what the dominant requires.

-Foot Fetish – Referred to by some as foot worship, a foot fetish is considerably common and takes the concept of massaging to the next level with kissing and smelling involved as well.
+Foot fetish – Referred to by some as foot worship, a foot fetish is considerably common and takes the concept of massaging to the next level with kissing and smelling involved as well.
+Did you know some people also have a hand fetish?

 Swingers – A most enjoyable fetish for many couples, swinging involves partner swapping with full consent on both sides.
-Whether engaging with individuals or other couples, it’s also commonly known as wife swapping.
+Whether engaging with individuals or other couples, it’s also commonly known as wife swapping and is a type of open relationship.

 Voyeurism – One of the most popular of all fetishes, voyeurism is an observation fetish.
 This sees people becoming turned on by staring at naked bodies or watching other people having sex.
 With internet porn at its highest level, this is often a fetish most are unaware they even have.

 Masochism – A fetish involving a person deriving pleasure from inflicting pain, masochism can be in the form of physical or emotional.
-The result is a high sensation that is usually gained through spanking, humiliation, or even getting spit on.
+The result is a high sensation that is usually gained through spanking, humiliation or even getting spat on.

 Gagging – This is the act of lightly choking on something, usually a penis.
-The arousal stage here is the concept of a man being big enough to induce such gagging sounds in their partner.
+The arousal stage here is the concept of a man being big enough to induce such gagging sounds in their partner during oral sex.
 Likewise, the partner in question may find the act of gagging on something far down their throat enjoyable.

 Exhibitionism – Preferred by many for its element of risk, exhibitionism is all about outdoor sex, and the thrill of getting caught out at any moment by those nearby.